microsoft/BotFramework-WebChat/samples/18.customization-open-url/README.md

 The `index.html` page has one main goal:

-- To intercept all open URL actions
+- To intercept both `"openUrl"` and `"signin"` card action
+   - Other unintercepted card action, will use default behavior

 We'll start by using the [full-bundle CDN sample](./../01.a.getting-started-full-bundle/README.md) as our Web Chat template.